Yoctol/bottender/docs/the-basics-console-mode.md

 ## Introduction

-Console mode is a productivity feature shipped with Bottender.
+**Console Mode** is a productivity feature shipped with Bottender.
 It speeds up bot development iteration by running bots in the console.
-Comparing with testing your bots fully on existing messaging platforms (e.g., Messenger, LINE), we recommend building, testing, and debugging part of your bots in console mode.
+Comparing with testing your bots fully on existing messaging platforms (e.g., Messenger, LINE), we recommend building, testing, and debugging part of your bots in Console Mode.

 ## Running in Console Mode